heltonmc/LightPropagation.jl/README.md

   julia> fluence_DA_semiinf_TD(0.1:0.1:1.0, 1.0, 0.1, 10.0, n_ext = 1.0, n_med = 1.0, z = 0.0)
 ```

 This will give the function header, a description of the model, description of arguments, and an example on how to execute it.
 More detailed information on usage and examples can be found in the [documentation](https://heltonmc.github.io/LightPropagation.jl/stable/).
 If any problem is observed in the documentation or running a model please file an issue!

-### Contributing to LightPropagation.jl
+### How to support and contribute

-One of the primary goals of LightPropagation.jl was to create robust implementations of analytical models of light transport in turbid media.
-Ideally, such models would be applicable to a wide variety of research problems and would be highly tested, accurate, and performant.

-If you are interested in contributing in any way we would love to have your help no matter the size of contribution.
+You can support the project by actively using it and [raising issues](https://github.com/heltonmc/LightPropagation.jl/issues/new).
+User feedback on API is especially appreciated as we hope to get to a more stable (v1.0) release.
+If you like the project you can also leave a star.
+Feature requests are especially important as we want this to be in anway helpful in your research or personal enjoyment.
+For example, if you need more example scripts for loading that weird TCSPC data... or you want us to support a new model... let us know!
+Opening an issue or a [discussion](https://github.com/heltonmc/LightPropagation.jl/discussions/new) will be the best place to do this.

+Contributions via pull request are also greatly appreciated and we would love to have your help no matter the size of contribution.
+If new to Julia or Git, we are happy to help you through the process.
+Let us know by [opening an issue](https://github.com/heltonmc/LightPropagation.jl/issues/new) if you would like to work on a new feature or if you are new to open-source and want to find a cool little project or issue to work on that fits your interests!
+We are more than happy to help you along the way.
 If a model is not giving expected results, not performing the way you would expect, not matching your implementation please let us know!
 Some good first issues would be increasing performance of existing functions, adding more tests, or creating better documentation.

-Let us know by [opening an issue](https://github.com/heltonmc/LightPropagation.jl/issues/new) if you would like to work on a new feature or if you are new to open-source and want to find a cool little project or issue to work on that fits your interests!
-We are more than happy to help you along the way.

 ### Citing